andyl/uber_gen/README.md

 share the generator with your friends.

 We know the value of `automated tests` and `automated package managers`.
-UberGen is scriptable `automated generation` for Elixir developers.
+Atree is scriptable `automated generation` for Elixir developers.

 ## Comparables